-Install the copper pipe in a trench at least 16 inches deep (refer to local code specifications).
+Install copper pipe in a trench at least 16 inches deep (refer to local code specifications).
 The copper pipe is best surrounded by homogenous backfill.
 Don't throw any construction debris of any kind into the trench to use as filler, as decomposing wood and other construction materials can increase the acidic soil level, which over time will eat into the copper pipe.

-Don't Lay Pipe On Undisturbed Soil
+Don't Lay Pipe on Undisturbed Soil

 Do not lay the copper directly on top of undisturbed compacted soil, as this soil allows an oxygen differential cell to slowly develop on the bottom side of the copper pipe.
-The lesser compacted landfill soil on the sides of and above the copper pipe has less oxygenated soil, which can lead to accelerated pipe corrosion.
+The less-compacted landfill soil on the sides of and above the copper pipe has less oxygenated soil, which can lead to accelerated pipe corrosion.

 Possible Backfill Alternatives

 Stop the possibility of accelerated pipe corrosion by applying a 4- to 6-inch layer of landfill in the bottom of the trench prior to the installation of the copper pipe.
 Then fill around the installed pipeline with the homogenous backfill.
-However, you can use alternative backfill materials, including limestone sand, washed sand, limestone chips, washed pea gravel or small smooth river stone.
+However, you can use alternative backfill materials, including limestone sand, washed sand, limestone chips, pea gravel, or small smooth river stone.